narfdotpl/narf.pl/content/posts/office-headphones.md

 - moderate to good blocking of outside sound
 - not too uncomfortable to wear for six hours a day
 - comfortable to take off quickly
-- price below 150 EUR
+- priced below 150 EUR

 I researched and, thanks to friends, tested, for at least one day, the following headphones: